OpenRiak/riak_kv/docs/BuildAndScaleClusterGuide.md

 - The `target_n_val` - which should be >= to the `n_val`.
 If this is set to the `n_val` this will simply guarantee that all primary locations for an object will be on separate nodes.
 If this is set to `n_val + N`, then even after `N` failures each the object will still be stored on separate nodes e.g. the `target_n_val` is the number of primaries and fallbacks which must be on distinct nodes.
 - the `target_location_n_val` - which defaults to `target_n_val` minus one, but the supportable value will depend greatly on the number of locations and how evenly the nodes are spread across those locations.
 The higher the `target_location_n_val`, and the `target_n_val` the more certain the availability of data in the cluster is.
 For experimenting with checking the validity of larger settings, there is a [ring calculator](https://github.com/OpenRiak/ring_calculator) where you can check your proposed configuration is possible before making the change.
-- The `ring_size` - how many vnodes need to be distributed, this must be set across the cluster at the start of the cluster, changing the ring-size cna only be managed by replicating to a new cluster.
+- The `ring_size` - how many vnodes need to be distributed, this must be set across the cluster at the start of the cluster, changing the ring-size can only be managed by replicating to a new cluster.
 - The cluster claim algorithm - which algorithm should be used to generate the plan.

 There are three supported cluster claim algorithm in riak, and the algorithm is an environment variable which can be set in `riak.conf`.